 Prevention of diabetic nephropathy by treatment with astaxanthin in

 diabetic db/db mice.

 Oxidative stress is implicated as an important mechanism by which diabetes causes nephropathy.
-Astaxanthin, which is found as a common pigment in algae, fish, and birds, is a carotenoid with significant potential for antioxidative activity.
 In this study, we examined whether chronic administration of astaxanthin could prevent the progression of diabetic nephropathy induced by oxidative stress in mice.
 The mice were divided into three groups as follows: non-diabetic, diabetic, and diabetic treated with astaxanthin.
 After 12 weeks of treatment, the astaxanthin -treated group showed a lower level of blood glucose compared with the non-treated db/db group.
 The results suggested that the antioxidative activity of astaxanthin reduced the oxidative stress on the kidneys and prevented renal cell damage.

 Eye fatigue help